dinowins/music-marketplace-angular/README.md

 Must have a Google account.

 Before serving the project, go to https://firebase.google.com/.
-You will the option to "Add project".
+You will see the option to "Add project".
 Select it.

 Click on the "Add FireBase to your web app" option (icon is </>).